mbund/homelab/README.md

 <div align="center">
   <img src="docs/images/homelab.jpg" alt="Hardware used in the homelab" width="500" />
-  <div width="500">Scuffed homelab.
+  <div>Scuffed homelab.
 Laptop on left runs Proxmox/Kubernetes, desktop on right runs bare Ubuntu Server and is not a part of the cluster.</div>
 </div>

 - Dell Inspiron 7580